Differentially Private Graph Coloring: Preliminaries

-When $\delta=0$, we say that $M$ is $\epsilon$-differentially private.
 We consider the edge-DP model~\cite{karwa:tds13}, where $V$, the set of nodes (or vertices), is public and $E$, the set of edges, is kept private, and only known by the private mechanism.
 In this model, $\mathcal{X}$ corresponds to the set graphs with $n$ nodes.
 More formally, two networks $G_1=(V_1,E_1),G_2=(V_2,E_2)$, are considered neighbors if $V_1=V_2$ and there exists an edge $e$ such that $E_1=E_2\cup \{e\}$ or $E_2=E_1\cup \{e\}$ (i.e. they differ in the existence of a single edge).
 The other common privacy model in graphs is the node-privacy model~\cite{kasiviswanathan2013analyzing, blocki:itcs13}.
 However, since our goal is to output the colors of the nodes, it is only feasible in the edge-privacy model.

-The exponential mechanism is a commonly used mechanism to select one output to optimize a utility score $u$, defined as follows:
+The exponential mechanism is a commonly used $\epsilon$-private mechanism to select one output to optimize a utility score $u$, defined as follows:

 \begin{definition} [\textbf{Exponential mechanism}] Given a utility function $u:\mathcal{X}^n\times \mathcal{R} \rightarrow \mathbb{R}$, let $\operatorname{GS}_u=\max_{r\in \mathcal{R}}\max_{x\sim x'} |u(x,r)-u(x',r)|$ be the global sensitivity of $u$.
 The exponential mechanism $M(x,u,\mathcal{R})$ outputs an element $r\in \mathcal{R}$ with probability $\propto \exp(\frac{\epsilon u(x,r)}{2\operatorname{GS}_u})$. \end{definition}